Renewable energy powers are set to boom.

 But now even batteries are just a hardware component – and we are swiftly moving towards the Holy Grail: the smart, carbon neutral (or negative) household and economy – connected to smart, high efficiency devices and charging your electric vehicle and / or bike.

 The fact is, renewables are growing faster and getting smarter, as the demand for the energy supply is increasing.
-So, let’s explore the advancements of these sources to better understand.
+So, let’s explore the advancements in battery storage and green hydrogen to better understand their impact on our future.

 Battery Storage